yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 	[X] Mark an area with a spline, have a path remove all flowers [X] Change density based on the distance to the spline contour [X] Bridge
-[ ] Support for multiple data in stream evaluation?
+[ ] Match & Set is not taking into account the weight attr [ ] Support for multiple data in stream evaluation?
 	[ ] Debug
 	[ ] Generic Loop